Masturbation Death Grip Syndrome

 Lifestyle and health factors can cause "death grip" symptoms also!

-Especially if you are experiencing difficulty maintaining an erectionin in addition to trouble reaching an orgasm, be sure to consider any health, stress, or relationship factors that may be affecting you.
-Even slightly elevated blood pressure can have substantial effects on your sexual performance and health.
+Especially if you are experiencing difficulty maintaining an erection in addition to trouble reaching an orgasm, be sure to consider any health, medication, stress, or relationship factors that may be affecting you.
+Even slightly elevated blood pressure can have substantial effects on your sexual performance, as can antidepressants.